ess-dive-community/essdive-uas/README.md

 ## Instructions
 See the [Instructions](https://github.com/ess-dive-community/essdive-uas/blob/main/instructions.md) for how to use the format.
+Parts 1-4 provide guidance and templates for metadata associated with the campaign, platform, flights and sensors.
+Part 5 describes examples of UAS data products classified as product Levels depending on the degree of processing.

 ## How to contribute
-Comments and suggestions for improvement of this reporting format and documentation may be made by opening an [Issue](https://github.com/ess-dive-community/essdive-uas/issues).
+Comments, questions and suggestions for improvement of this reporting format and documentation may be made by opening an [Issue](https://github.com/ess-dive-community/essdive-uas/issues).
 We also encourage contributors to make use of the [Discussions](https://github.com/ess-dive-community/essdive-uas/discussions).

 ## Liscensing information
 This repository content is license for use under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)